 - Maximum Render Quality export: variable-radius bicubic

 The variable-radius bicubic scaling done on the CPU is very similar to the standard bicubic mode in Photoshop, though the Premiere Pro version is multi-threaded and optimized with some SSE instructions.
 Even with these optimizations, it is still extremely slow.
-For high-quality scaling at faster-than-real-time processing, you need to use a CUDA card.
+For high-quality scaling at faster-than-real-time processing, you need to use the GPU.

-When Premiere Pro is using CUDA on the GPU to accelerate the processing of scaling operations, it uses the following scaling methods:
+When Premiere Pro is using CUDA or OpenCL on the GPU to accelerate the processing of scaling operations, it uses the following scaling methods:

 - playback: bilinear